google-site-verification: googlee16c7726ecc34510.html

 Havana lane closure

-Northbound Havana Street between East 19th Avenue and East Montview Boulevard will have one lane closed to through traffic from 8:30 a.m. to 3:30 p.m. weekdays only through April 23 due to a city water project to maintain utilities.
+Northbound Havana Street between East 19th Avenue and East Montview Boulevard will have one lane closed to through traffic from 8:30 a.m. to 3:30 p.m. weekdays only through May 15 due to a city water project to maintain utilities.

 Hoffman lane closures

-Both directions of Hoffman Boulevard between Del Mar Circle and Yuba Street will have intermittent lane closures around the clock through April 30 due to a city project to maintain infrastructure.
+Both directions of Hoffman Boulevard between Del Mar Circle and Yuba Street will have intermittent lane closures around the clock through May 30 due to a city project to maintain infrastructure.
 Use alternate route; expect slow traffic.

-Jewell lane closure
+Jackson Gap lane closure

-Westbound Jewell Avenue west of Harvest Road will have one lane closed weekdays from 8:30 a.m. to 3:30 p.m. through April 10 due to a private utility project maintaining utilities.
+Northbound Jackson Gap Street north of East 56th Avenue will have one lane closed to through traffic from 8:30 a.m. to 3:30 p.m. weekdays only through May 21 due to a private project to install new infrastructure.

-Peoria approaching Colfax lane closure
+Peoria lane closure

-Quincy turn lane closure (at Smoky Hill)
+Quincy turn lane closure

 Smith Road full closure